-Colleges of the Redwoods fire safety policies are available to all students/parents At http://www.redwoods.edu/District/Board/New/Chapter3/index.asp and going to BP/AP 3507 - Fire Safety.
+Colleges of the Redwoods fire safety policies are available to all students/parents Board of Trustees > Board Home (redwoods.edu), click on "Policies (BP/AP) and going to BP/AP 3507 -Fire Safety.
 These policies include limitations on small appliances, restrictions on medium appliances, and appliances that are prohibited.
 It also spells out the use of power strips in place of extension cords, candles, barbecues, and other incendiary products that are not permitted in the residential housing environment.